Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Results

 However, this pattern does not hold for correlations between $v_2$ and $v_4$: correlations involving higher-order moments of $v_4$ ($l = 4, 6$) swap signs for the same order $n$-particle cumulant.
 For instance, $\text{nMHC}(v_2^4, v_4^2)$ and $\text{nMHC}(v_2^2, v_4^4)$ have negative and positive correlations, respectively, despite both being 6-particle cumulants.

-{\tolerance=800 \emergencystretch=1em The right hand plots in Figs.~\ref{fig:nmhc_centrality} and~\ref{fig:8particle_nmhc} compare the hydrodynamic and initial-state model predictions for correlations of various orders of $v_2$ and $v_4$, similar to previous studies using $v_2$ and $v_3$~\cite{ALICE:2021adw}.
+{\tolerance=800 \emergencystretch=1em The right hand panels in Figs.~\ref{fig:nmhc_centrality} and~\ref{fig:8particle_nmhc} compare the hydrodynamic and initial-state model predictions for correlations of various orders of $v_2$ and $v_4$, similar to previous studies using $v_2$ and $v_3$~\cite{ALICE:2021adw}.
 While the hydrodynamic models qualitatively reproduce all of the observed trends, initial-state models exhibit striking disagreements in the correlations of $\text{nMHC}(v_2^2, v_4^4)$, $\text{nMHC}(v_2^4, v_4^4)$, and $\text{nMHC}(v_2^2, v_4^6)$, predicting correlations opposite in sign to what is observed.
 This discrepancy likely arises because these observables depend on fourth- and sixth-order moments of $v_4$, which experience nonlinear hydrodynamic responses to $\varepsilon_2$ that grow towards peripheral collisions.
-This reinforces the conclusion that correlations between $v_2$ and $v_4$ predominantly develop dynamically during system evolution~\cite{ALICE:2021adw}, rather than being fully determined by initial-state correlations. }
+This reinforces the conclusion that correlations between $v_2$ and $v_4$ predominantly develop dynamically during system evolution, rather than being fully determined by initial-state correlations.
+These correlations primarily arise from nonlinear hydrodynamic response and are influenced by transport properties such as shear and bulk viscosities~\cite{ALICE:2021adw}. }

 Table~\ref{tab:correlationSigns} summarizes the signs of the correlations observed for different moments of $v_2$ and $v_3/v_4$ as functions of centrality.